 Sometimes, maps and signs just aren’t enough and it’s time to call in human reinforcements.
-Assigning employees, or even hiring temporary stuff, to hang out near the location of your pop-up and direct people where to go.
+Assigning employees, or even hiring temporary staff, to stand near the location of your pop-up to direct people where to go can help increase foot traffic.
 (Bonus if they can offer samples to lure in passersby!)

 Roody Originals, which sells ugly Christmas sweaters, has used this very tactic.
-The brand has successfully opened eight seasonal pop-up shops, timed for when their products are in demand.
-Promotional staff donning ugly sweaters stand outside and give out chocolates.
+The brand has successfully opened eight seasonal pop-up shops, timed for when its products are in demand.
+Promotional staff donning ugly sweaters stand outside and give away chocolates.

 “While we didn’t ask passersby for anything or even mention the shop unless they asked, we always got an uplift in customers when out on the street,” says CEO and founder Ross Culliton.

 One of Roody Originals’ pop-ups was at an upstairs space, which had the potential to deter foot traffic.
-As a solve, Culliton hired a band to play out the window.
+As a solution, Ross hired a band to play out the window.

 “Crowds gathered on the street to look, and passersby came up to check out what was happening,” he says.
 The band indirectly helped shoppers identify where the action was at.

-This next idea is a bit more advanced, but it can yield great results when done well.
+This next pop-up shop marketing idea is a bit more advanced, but it can yield great results when done well.
 Because your pop-up shop will be in a specific location and you’ll ideally target a specific customer profile, you’ll have extremely targeted advertising options.

 “Closely identify the target audience,” he says.
 “This not only ties into the physical location of the pop-up, but also how to reach them.
 Use the medium your target demo uses.”